inspire365/MT-Task-Framework/README.md

 Advance Usage
 -------------
-You can also make use of the framework's flexibility to customize it.
+You can also make use of the framework's flexibility to customize it.<br/>

-1. Customize your own taskqueue.
+1. Customize your own taskqueue.<br/>
    TaskQueue only provide the default firt-come-first-out style queue.
 You can implement the TaskQueueIf to create your own task queue, such as priority queue.
 You can also set the queue limit size and some other things.
-2. Customize your own thread behavior.
+2. Customize your own thread behavior.<br/>
    Just implement Thread interface and assembly it into <code>TaskThreadMgr::ConstructTaskThread()</code> and <code>TaskThreadMgr::DestroyTaskThread(TaskThread* thr)</code> will do.